MODEL OF CARE

 Statewide Initiative

-Learn about our Gather and Grow program.
+Learn about our Making Healthy Happen and Gather and Grow programs.

 ConnectingQ

 ConnectingQ is a network supported by an online platform, co-designed to empower practitioners from local government, community and health sectors to connect, collaborate and exchange knowledge, with the shared objective of creating active and healthy communities.
 ConnectingQ provides accessible and engaging content, including practical resources, and learning opportunities across sectors and regions in Queensland.
-Visit the website and join the network to stay connected and support sustainable, healthy communities across Queensland.
+Visit the ConnectingQ website and join the network to stay connected and support sustainable, healthy communities across Queensland.

 Primary Health Care